 2. Content and Form of Application Submission: Requirements concerning the content of an application, together with the forms you must submit, are in the application package for this competition.

 Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-You must limit the application narrative (Part III) to the equivalent of no more than 25 pages, excluding any documentation of prior multiple Phase II awards, if applicable, and required forms, using the following standards:
+You must limit the application narrative (Part III) to the equivalent of no more than 50 pages, using the following standards:

-- A "page" is 8.5" x 11", on one side only, with 1" margins at the top, bottom, and both sides. - Single space all text in the application narrative.
-Single space titles, headings, footnotes, quotations, references, and captions, as well as all text in charts, tables, figures, and graphs. - Use a font that is either 12 point or larger or no smaller than 10 pitch (characters per inch). - Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.
-An application submitted in any other font (including Times Roman or Arial Narrow) will not be accepted.
+• A "page" is 8.5" x 11", on one side only, with 1" margins at the top, bottom, and both sides.

+Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, references, and captions, as well as all text in charts, tables, figures, and

+• Use a font that is either 12 point or larger or no smaller than 10 pitch

+(characters per inch).

+• Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.

-The page limit does not apply to Part I, the coversheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the one-page abstract, the résumés, the bibliography, the letters of support; related application(s) or award(s); or documentation of multiple Phase II awards, if applicable.
+The page limit does not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the one-page abstract, the resumes, the bibliography, the letters of support; related application or award; or documentation of multiple Phase II awards, if applicable.
 However, the page limit does apply to all of the application project narrative section (Part III).